Appearance

 - Editing a color point highlights the corresponding marker with a stroke indicator

-- Dashed outline on light markers when contrast with background is insufficient
+- Dashed outline on markers when contrast with the background is insufficient — mode-dependent: light markers (tone > 85) in light mode, dark markers (tone < 15) in dark mode

 Active Point Highlight